Tuition and College Costs

 You may be eligible for federal income tax credits and other deductions.

-See IRS Publication 970: Tax Deductions for College Expenses, which includes
+See IRS Publication 970: Tax Deductions for College Expenses for information about tax credits and deductions, including the following:

 - American Opportunity Credit